-An exemption may be granted in exceptional circumstances (eg. post-race celebration in an interrupted race deemed to have been completed as per Art.1.25.4.
+An exemption may be granted in exceptional circumstances (eg. post-race celebration in an interrupted race deemed to have been completed as per Art.
+1.25.4.

-If the results calculated show that less than three laps have been completed by the leader of the race and by all other active riders on the same lap as the leader, then the race will be null and void and a completely new race will be run.
+If the results calculated show that less than three laps have been completed by the leader of the race, then the race will be null and void and a completely new race will be run.